-This website lets you watch this habitat in real-time.
+This website gives you information about this development, the history of the field and wider environment and also lets you watch this habitat in real-time.
 Our cameras monitor activity on the site so you can watch events unfold.

 We divide the website into two – our permanent pages try to reflect a fair and balanced view of the current position.
 We try hard to make sure that facts are checked and reflect reality, and we correct factual mistakes or misrepresentations.